Rishi Sunak and Liz Truss clash over plans for illegal migration

 On Sunday, Welsh Secretary and Sunak supporter Sir Robert Buckland rejected such concerns, calling the proposals “humane”.

-Both candidates will have an opportunity to make a fresh impression on the public on Monday, with the pair set to face-off in a televised BBC debate, followed by another debate on Tuesday hosted by The Sun and TalkTV.
+Both candidates will have an opportunity to make a fresh impression on the public on Monday, with the pair set to face-off in the first of a series of televised debates.

-Mr Sunak and Ms Truss have also signed up for a Sky debate on August 4.

-on Saturday, Mr Sunak had used a speech in Margaret Thatcher’s birthplace of Grantham in Lincolnshire where he stressed his “common sense” Thatcherite credentials and labelled the tax plans of Ms Truss “immoral”.
+on Saturday, Mr Sunak had used a speech in Margaret Thatcher’s birthplace of Grantham in Lincolnshire where he labelled the tax plans of Ms Truss “immoral”.

-His concerns were backed by Tory grandees Chris Patten, Norman Lamont and Malcolm Rifkind, who told The Observer that Mrs Thatcher would not have approved of cutting taxes to curb inflation.
+Tory grandees Chris Patten, Norman Lamont and Malcolm Rifkind all told The Observer that Mrs Thatcher would not have approved of cutting taxes to curb inflation.

 Therese Coffey, the Work and Pensions Secretary and Truss backer, rejected those comments.